GuillaumeSeren/backup/README.md

 `-e` | `email`   | Email to use in case of error.
--c | compression | Define the tar compression format -j | jcopts      | Define the tar compression options
+-c | compression | Define the tar compression format -j | jcopts      | Define the tar compression options -a | archivename | Define the archive name

 ## Testing env
 Some idea for test the script (@TODO create a test script !)